Come On Down (EP): Overview

 In mid-1985, Green River embarked on its first nationwide tour to promote Come On Down.
 Release of the record was delayed however, thus negating the purpose of the tour.
 From all accounts the experience was less than positive, though it did help cement alliances with other emerging American indie rock bands such as Sonic Youth.
 In 1986, the band continued to play in and around the Pacific Northwest to steadily larger crowds (most notably in Seattle).

-Leighton Beezer, who played with Mark Arm and Steve Turner in The Thrown Ups, states that when he first heard Green River play Come On Down, he realized that they were playing punk rock backwards.
+Leighton Beezer, who played with Mark Arm and Steve Turner in the Thrown Ups, states that when he first heard Green River play Come On Down, he realized that they were playing punk rock backwards.
 Additionally, he noted that the augmented fifth note was used by Black Sabbath to produce an ominous feeling but it is not used in punk rock.
 In the 1996 grunge film documentary Hype!, Beezer demonstrated on guitar the difference between punk and grunge.
-First he played the riff from Rockaway Beach by The Ramones that ascends the neck of the guitar, then Come On Down by Green River that descends the neck.
+First he played the riff from "Rockaway Beach" by Ramones that ascends the neck of the guitar, then Come On Down by Green River that descends the neck.
 The two pieces are only a few notes apart but sound completely unalike.
 He took the same rhythm with the same chord, however descending the neck made it sound darker, and therefore grunge.

 "Your Own Best Friend" (Demo) is a bonus track on the 2018 remaster.

-The album’s title track discusses the Green River murders from the murderer’s (Ridgway's) point of view.
-Ridgway is the second most prolific serial killer in the U.S.
+The album’s title track discusses the Green River murders from the murderer’s point of view.
+The murderer, Gary Ridgway, is the second most prolific serial killer in the U.S., and is also a source behind the band's name.